 When you reach that stage of pregnancy where it’s obvious that you have a bun in the oven and haven’t been eating too many cakes, you suddenly become ‘approachable’ to strangers.
 People you don’t know, or those you occasionally nod to will suddenly want to talk to you and know everything about your unborn baby.
 They might be well meaning, but you might find yourself not knowing how to respond when they ask you things they should not say to a pregnant woman.
 Instead you do that polite fake laugh thing…….

 1 Was it planned?

-I don’t know how to answer questions from strangers regarding you having sex.
+I don’t know how to answer questions from strangers regarding my sex life.
 Is it better to say,

 “Yes.
 We decided we wanted a baby so I worked out when I was ovulating, put on my best lingerie and we got down to it.
 Afterwards I laid with my legs in the air for 30 minutes because I’ve heard gravity helps.”